CatQueenCodes/Project-Calculator/README.md

 https://www.theodinproject.com/lessons/calculator#introduction

 This is the Odin Project calculator project.
-So far the JS for it has taken me 21 hours.
-CSS took
+So far the JS for it has taken me about 22 hours.
+CSS took about about 8h